Arthur Clarence Pillsbury: Yosemite

+His first major use of his panorama camera were the many panoramas taken documenting the Yukon gold rush.
+In 1899, on his second trip to the Yukon, the first having taken place the year before, 1898, Pillsbury made a solo journey from the headwaters of the Yukon River to the Pacific Ocean of 1,981 miles, Skagway to Nome, Alaska.
+He also used the panorama for vertical photos of nature, many of these created as d'orotones.
+Over his career he invented multiple still format and motion picture cameras, 21 have been documented to date.
+These included the first lapse-time camera, used to record the life cycle of plants from the time they emerged from the ground through blossoming, germination and death.
+Work on this camera began in 1910.
+CineMicroscopy, flower dramatics, were popular in theaters and schools from primary to university for decades.

 1906 San Francisco earthquake and fire

-He used both the panorama and conventional cameras to capture the panorama images that went around the world in the immediate aftermath of the 1906 San Francisco earthquake and fire.
-He had worked for the San Francisco Examiner as a photojournalist from 1903 to March 1906, but left to establish the Pillbury Picture Company, based in Oakland, just a month before the earthquake.
+He used panorama and conventional cameras to capture the panorama images that went around the world in the immediate aftermath of the 1906 San Francisco earthquake and fire.
+He worked for the San Francisco Examiner as a photojournalist from 1903 to March 1906, but left to establish the Pillbury Picture Company, based in Oakland, just a month before the earthquake.

 Pillsbury later recalled that he still had his Examiner press pass when the earthquake hit the following month, and he knew many of the policemen, so was able to gain access to good locations to photograph panoramas of the burning city.
 He took photos using several cameras.
 One of these was the swinging lens circuit servomechanism panoramic camera which he invented as his senior project in mechanical engineering at Stanford University in 1897.
 There is a link to the Library of Congress, and multiple other sources for these on the Foundation website ACPillsburyFoundation.com.
-His first major use of his panorama camera were the many panoramas taken documenting the Yukon gold rush from 1898 -1899.
-In 1899, on his second trip to the Yukon, the first having taken place the year before, 1898, Pillsbury made a solo journey from the headwaters of the Yukon River to the Pacific Ocean of 1,981 miles, Skagway to Nome.
-He also used the panorama for vertical photos of nature, many of these created as d'orotones.
-Alaska.
-Over his career he invented multiple still format and motion picture cameras, 21 have been documented to date.
-These included the first lapse-time camera, used to record the life cycle of plants, from the time it emerged from the ground, blossoming, germination and death.
-Work on this camera began in 1910.
-CineMicroscopy, flower dramatics, were popular in theaters and schools from primary to university for decades.